pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

     :alt: Sparrow initial screen
     :figwidth: 100%

-    Figure 1: Startup state of the Squirrel GUI, with Icosphere, Grid and Coastline elements.
+    Figure 1: Startup state of the Sparrow GUI, with Icosphere, Grid and Coastline elements.
 Tipps are shown in the status bar at the bottom.

 First flaps